Huwie Ishizaki: 2020s

 In 2020, Ishizaki performed the second ending theme of the anime Case File nº221: Kabukicho, entitled "Parade", with lyrics about his own loneliness.
 He performed the ending theme song of the film Tread—in which he also made an appearance.
 He performed "Flowers", which served as the theme song of the film Underdog.
 He wrote the song "Niji" (sung by Masaki Suda), which served as the theme song of the anime film Stand by Me Doraemon 2.

-In 2021, Ishizaki performed the theme song "Ayame" of the 5th season of the TV drama series Keishichō - Sōsaikkachō; he also had a cameo in the 8th episode of that season.
+In 2021, Ishizaki performed the theme song "Ayame" of the 5th season of the TV drama series Keishichō – Sōsaikkachō; he also had a cameo in the 8th episode of that season.
 In February of that year, he performed a cover of "Sayonara Elergy", a song he originally wrote for Masaki Suda on The First Take YouTube channel.
 He wrote the debut song of Ninety-nine's Hiroyuki Yabe.
 He performed "Black Star", which served as the theme song of the film Watashi wa Hakuchō.
 He wrote the song "Last Scene", performed by Masaki Suda, which served as the theme song of the TV drama series Japan Sinks: People of Hope.
 He charted three times on both Billboard Japan's Hot Composer and Hot Lyricist charts, peaking at 14 and 15 respectively on November 17, 2021.
 On December 21 he released his fourth full album Diamond.

-In 2022, Ishizaki performed "Hanataba" as the theme song of the 6th season of Keishichō - Sōsaikkachō—in which he also made a cameo.
+In 2022, Ishizaki performed "Hanataba" as the theme song of the 6th season of Keishichō – Sōsaikkachō—in which he also made a cameo.
 The song was based on a true story about how Ishizaki's friend met his wife.
 He collaborated with Masaki Suda on a song entitled "Aimokawarazu".
 He acted in the TV drama series Japanese Style as Ringorou Asatsuki.
 In 2023, he performed "Wasuregataki", which served as the opening theme of the anime Dr. Stone: New World.
 He wrote the song "Ai Kotoba"—performed by Aina the End—as the ending theme of the anime series The Apothecary Diaries.
-He also released his fifth album—Uchuu Hyakkei—on July 26, 2023, in celebration of his 10th year as a solo artist.
+He also released his fifth album—New Cosmos—on July 26, 2023, in celebration of his 10th year as a solo artist.

 On September 11, 2024, Ishizaki released a single, "Season2", which was produced by Yaffle.
-On November 27, he released his sixth album, "night milk", featuring covers of songs by Fujii Kaze, Mrs. Green Apple, and others.
+On November 27, he released his first cover album, "night milk", featuring covers of songs by Fujii Kaze, Mrs. Green Apple, and others.
 He appeared in the live-action movie of Ya Boy Kongming! as Higashiyama.
+In 2025, he performed “HERO”, the theme song of the TV drama series Itsuka, Hero.
+On March 18, 2026, he released his sixth full album Tokyo City Lights.